SKKUGoon/quant-binance/README.md

 - Collects data from Binance Websocket for single coin
 - Writes data to Timescale DB

+- `./database/features` contains quantitative feature calculation logic - It has been hidden from the repo.

 ## Setup

 Prepare TimeScale postgres database.